truesocialmetrics/gearman-stats/README.md

 }
 ```

-2. Now tell composer to download TweeCdn by running the command:
+2. Now tell composer to download TweeGearmanStat by running the command:

 ```bash
 $ php composer.phar update